HelenHighwater1/pourfolio/README.md

 ### Ajax

-I wanted to use a really dynamic filter function - below you can see that I have one function that will filter the cellar based on both the category and the specific value to filter.
-This simplifies the backend code into one function, instead of breaking it out to seven functions - one for each value of the filter.
+I wanted to be able to filter wines on a number of different fields (year, varietal, vineyard, etc), but I didn't want ton of repetitive code for each vineyard.
+So, I set up a dynamic filter function, ajax call, backend endpoint, and crud function that could handle any field I wanted to filter on.

 filters.js:
 ```javascript